 If trial is the best option, we make the prosecution try to prove its case beyond a reasonable doubt and present all admissible evidence to disprove the charges.

 Driving Laws and Marijuana

 DUID: Marijuana + Driving

-Colorado is one of only four states where marijuana is legal.
+Colorado is one of only a handful of states where recreational marijuana is legal.
 However, similar to alcohol, it is not legal to drive any vehicle while impaired by THC.

 - The differences between alcohol DWAI and marijuana DWAI are in the testing for either substance.